top of page

 5-year review

 The Endangered Species Act requires a review of endangered species every 5 years.
-The latest one was completed in 2017.
-It found that the North Pacific right whale maintains its status as a critically endangered species and that more data are needed to predict the risk of extinction.
+The latest one was completed in 2024.
+It found that the North Pacific right whale maintains its status as an endangered species and that we need to learn more about the distribution of the species and emerging threats to it.

 stock assessment